kgisl/pythonFDP/notes/cs3003-unit1-notes.md

 # Insertion into Sorted List

 ## Description

-It is assumed that there is a list `A` which has elements which are alread
+1. It is assumed that there is a list `A` which has elements which are already sorted.
+2. The task at hand is to insert another element (referred to as `key`) into the sorted list `A` so that after the insertion, the list must continue to remain sorted.
+3. The `key` is included by increasing the size of the list and placing it at

 ## Algorithm in pseudocode